benoleary/LesHouchesParserClasses_CPP/LHPC/README.LHPC_CPP.txt

  LesHouchesParserClasses (LHPC) is a set of classes for interpreting files in the Les Houches Event File (LHEF) format and SUSY Les Houches Accord (SLHA) format.
 It also parses Flavor Les Houches Accord (FLHA) files, though with less functionality.
-This LHPC_CPP set of files is the version written in C++.
+This set of files is the version written in C++.

  There are 3 main parts to LHPC: the LHCO parser and associated structures; the LHEF parser and associated structures; and the SLHA parser and associated